alexcol123/turo-rentals/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-voy Readme line 5905
+voy Readme line 6044
 deploy to git and to vercell

 TO DO

+-- add stripe env vars to vercel
+-- redo all payment to master it

 -- edit vehicle